German authorities crackdown on online hate speech against politicians | www.lokmattimes.com

 German authorities crackdown on online hate speech against politicians

-In a coordinated action, German authorities are cracking down on online hate speech directed at politicians by conducting searches and interrogating more than 100 suspects across Germany, the Federal Criminal Police Office (BKA) said on Tuesday.
+Berlin, March 23 In a coordinated action, German authorities are cracking down on online hate speech directed at ...

-In a coordinated action, German authorities are cracking down on online hate speech directed at politicians by conducting searches and interrogating more than 100 suspects across Germany, the Federal Criminal Police Office (BKA) said on Tuesday.
+Berlin, March 23 In a coordinated action, German authorities are cracking down on online hate speech directed at politic by conducting searches and interrogating more than 100 suspects across Germany.

 "Freedom of opinion reaches its limits when it comes to defamation, insults and threats," BKA President Holger Muench said.
 With this joint operation, "we are making it clear that anyone who posts hate messages must expect the police to be at the front door afterwards."

-The joint operation is based on an investigation by the country's internet crime agency ZIT and the BKA into statements made on social media platforms in connection with last year's federal elections.
-More than 600 statements have been analyzed and checked for criminal content.
-(ANI/Xinhua)
+The joint operation is based on an investigation by the country's Internet crime agency ZIT and the BKA into statements made on social media platforms in connection with last year's federal elections.
+More than 600 statements have been analysed and checked for criminal content.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app